Skip to content

 - Response Body: string

 Make sure to give the backup node a name by replacing the {tsm_node_name} placeholder.
-The name that you give must obey IBM Storage Protect's object naming rules.
+The name that you give must follow IBM Storage Protect's object naming rules.
 Because this is the name that will be used to configure the respective computer's backup client.

 Filespaces